Motor Speech Disorders 101

 Tiffany Turner is a board certified specialist in swallowing and swallowing disorders.
 She founded Swallowing and Neurological Rehabilitation in 2014.
-Tiffany and her team perform outpatient diagnostic and treatment services and complete mobile diagnostics for swallowing and voice (FEES and videostroboscopy) in inpatient facilities.
-Tiffany has also authored several clinical resources related to adult speech pathology topics which have been utilized by thousands of SLPs worldwide.
-She is a graduate student supervisor and mentor to new clinicians.
+Tiffany and her team perform FEES and videostroboscopy exams and provide highly specialized treatment services for individuals throughout the region.
+She has also authored several clinical resources which have been utilized by thousands of SLPs worldwide and teaches several adult medical SLP continuing education courses.

 Presenter: Tiffany Turner, MS, CCC-SLP, BCS-S

 Financial Disclosures - Tiffany Turner is the owner of Swallowing and Neurological Rehabilitation, LLC and receives a salary.